D.N.A. (Mario album)

+D.N.A. is the fourth studio album by American singer Mario, released on October 13, 2009, by J Records and Arista Records.
+Originally titled And Then There Was Me and delayed several times to accommodate more creative time, D.N.A is a R&B album that explores the heartbreak of a man experiencing separation and the emotions of love.
+On the album, Mario collaborated with new partners such as The-Dream, Soundz, and Jim Jonsin, among others.
+Rappers Gucci Mane, Sean Garrett and Big Sean all make guest appearances on the album.

-The album's lead single "Break Up" features Sean Garrett and Gucci Mane.
-It was released on April 28, 2009 in the US, peaking at number 2 on the Hot R&B/Hip-Hop Chart and 14 on the Billboard Hot 100, becoming his most successful single in five years since "Let Me Love You".
+The album was preceded by two singles: "Break Up" (features Garrett and Mane) which peaked at number 2 on the Hot R&B/Hip-Hop Chart and 14 on the Billboard Hot 100, becoming Mario's most successful single in five years since "Let Me Love You".
 The second single, "Thinkin' About You" was released on September 4, 2009.
+Following the album's release, it spawned two further singles "Stranded" and "Ooh Baby".
+Music critics praised the album, Metacritic reviews indicated generally positive sentiments for the album's production, Mario's approach to the emotions of love and singled out the album's sound for differing from other R&B albums at the time.

 Recording and production

 At the end of 2007 Mario told Billboard Magazine that he had already begun designing the concept for his new album and that production would begin in February 2008.
 Later in an interview he described this album as World music, an old school R&B influenced with a modern dance pop sound and calling this the "most personal, colossal album of his career".

 In late 2008 a track titled "Emergency Room" leaked to the internet, credited to Mario and featuring Rihanna, and also played by various radio stations throughout the country.
 Initially people were quick to assume it was Rihanna on the track, as the studio vocalist Priscilla Renea's voice resembled Rihanna's.
 The song is produced by Soundz Also the song's title was especially controversial, because of the situation which Rihanna is with her boyfriend Chris Brown, which Vibe.com has documented extensively.
 Of the song Mario said "This was a rough cut that I was working on and wanted to present it to Rihanna and her record label.
 Those aren't Rihanna's vocals on the song at all.
 The record was far from done.
 I'm still proud of the record but want to make sure that the truth is out there."